delphix/virtualization-sdk/docs/Getting_Started.md

 # Getting Started
 The Virtualization SDK is a Python package on [PyPI](https://pypi.org/user/delphix/).
+Install it in your local development environment so you can build and upload a plugin.

+The SDK consists of three parts:

+- The `dlpx.virtulization.platform` module
+- The `dlpx.virtualization.libs` module
+- A CLI

-It is installed in your local development environment and is needed to build and upload a plugin.
-The SDK consists of three parts: the platform and libs libraries and a CLI.
-The platform and libs libraries expose objects and methods needed to develop a plugin.
+The platform and libs modules expose objects and methods needed to develop a plugin.
 The CLI is used to build and upload a plugin.

 ## Requirements